 |State Parks Fees||Title 13, Subtitle 6, Chapter 146-6 Fees|

-PARK RULES FAQ
+PARK RULES & GENERAL INFORMATION

 Park rules are designed to help you and others have an enjoyable visit while protecting Hawaiʻi’s unique and fragile cultural and natural resources.
 Always observe and follow the regulations on posted signs in the parks.
 In addition, you can help and increase the enjoyment of others by observing the following rules.